pivotal/docs-tap/scst-scan/install-scanners.hbs.md

 To verify the installation create an `ImageScan` or `SourceScan` referencing one of the newly added `ScanTemplates` for the scanner.

->**Note**: An `ScanPolicy` can also be referenced in the `ImageScan` or `SourceScan`.
+>**Note**: A `ScanPolicy` can also be referenced in the `ImageScan` or `SourceScan`.
 Since every scanner can have its output in a different format, the `ScanPolicies` can vary from scanner to scanner.
 Please refer [Enforce compliance policy using Open Policy Agent ](policies.hbs.md) for more information around this topic.

 1. Retrieve available `ScanTemplates` from the namespace where the scanner is installed in: